 You may have been run over in a dangerous parking lot or poorly maintained road.
-This means there may be multiple defendants to seek compensation from on your behalf.
+This means multiple defendants may seek compensation on your behalf.
 Once an insurance company receives the relevant documents, they have two options.

 However, in the case of a disagreement or rejection, Ehline Law and our attorneys are not afraid to take the case to court.
 Our attorneys have a solid positive track record, enough to send the insurers a silent message to settle outside of court.

 Ehline Law is a premier personal injury law firm offering legal services to the residents of California across 15 different locations.
-We understand that recovering from an accident takes a mental toll and with so much on your plate already, tackling the claims process with insurers adds more stress.
-Let our attorneys take off some pressure by handling the claims process and negotiating with the insurer on your behalf.
+We understand that recovering from an accident takes a mental toll, and with so much on your plate, tackling the claims process with insurers adds more stress.
+Let our attorneys relieve some pressure by handling the claims process and negotiating with the insurer on your behalf.

-No sum of money can undo the damage done to you from the accident.
+No sum of money can undo the damage done to you by accident.
 However, a successful motorcycle accident claim can provide you with the compensation you deserve, easing the financial strain and the mental burden that comes with it.